leshow/blog/content/post/haskell_vs_rust_serialization.md

 }
 ```

-`Serialize` and `Deserialize` come from serde, the other traits I'm deriving are part of rust's std library and are among the 6 or 7 derivable traits for a struct.
+`Serialize` and `Deserialize` come from serde, the other traits I'm deriving are part of Rust's std library and are among the 6 or 7 derivable traits for a struct.
 In this regard Rust is very similar to Haskell.

 You may have noticed I didn't need to make any modifications to get the names on my struct to match the actual JSON, but if I did, serde has me covered there too with more proc macros: